AwayAllay/better-clear/README.md

 If you can't find a version of this plugin that is working for your server:

-- Create an issue in the [Issues tab](https://github.com/AwayAllay/better-clear/issues) and i will fix it as soon as possible.
+- Create an issue in the [Issues tab](https://github.com/AwayAllay/better-clear/issues) and I will fix it as soon as possible.
 - If you are a developer you can also create a [Pull request](https://github.com/AwayAllay/better-clear/pulls).